sio/potyarkin.com/content/posts/20171007-software-translation.md

 I've had a lot of free time, so I thought I could do some good and contribute back to the software I thought was worthy.

+It was a social media plugin for a bigger application.
+We had a team of maybe a dozen volunteer translators and a coordinator with write access to the source control system.
+Usually he would email us a day before the next release with a file containing strings that needed to be translated.
+And then the farce started.

+Those of us who were available at the moment started translating.
+We didn't know where in the application we would later see those strings.
+Even if we weren't lazy (guilty) and would've launched non-localized development version of the application, we would not have been able to match 100% of new strings to all the places they'd be used at.
+The coordinator was not any less blind than the rest of us.
+He knew a lot about the application code base, but he was not a superhuman - he could not possibly track all the developers and understand their intentions.
+So we shipped some embarrassing translation errors...
+I'm glad no lives depended on that software!

+I concede that our team was lacking in terms of organizational skills, after all we were just part-time volunteers.
+But the translators hired by big corporations are merely human too, and they make mistakes.
+Especially when the headquarters is pressuring to ship a new product.

+For more than ten years Microsoft Excel, a flagman spreadsheet application used by millions, has had two duplicate items in row/column context menu: "Вставить" and "Вставить".
+The first one had a nice icon and meant "Paste (copied cells)" and the second one was iconless and meant "Insert (new row/column)".
+They've removed the text from the first one now, converting it to a button.
+Ambiguity still remains (the pop-up text for the button is the same) but is less confusing.
+Especially since all users are already accustomed to it :)

 ## Unsearchable error messages
 ## Untranslatable abstractions
 ## Lost in translation